LambdaHack/LambdaHack/README.markdown

 Further information
 -------------------

-See files PLAYING.markdown, DESIGN.markdown, CREDITS and LICENSE for more information.
+Visit the wiki at https://github.com/Mikolaj/Allure/wiki and see files PLAYING.markdown, CREDITS and LICENSE for more information.